 Delete backups from Subscription 1 using Machine 2.
 You cannot delete backups from Subscription 2, unless you assign this subscription to any machine.

-12.5 Configuring proxy settings
+11.5 Configuring proxy settings

-If one or more machines where you installed agents connect to the Internet through a proxy server, you need to configure each of the agents to use the proxy server.
+If the machine connects to the Internet through a proxy server, configure Acronis Backup & Recovery 11 to use the proxy server.